bitextor/bitextor/README.md

 ## REQUIREMENTS

 **Autotools** are necessary for building and installing the project.
 Tools from **JDK** as javac and jar are needed for building Java dependences, and the virtual machine of Java is needed for running them.
-In addition, a c++ compiler is required for compiling, and **cmake** and **libboost-all-dev** for 'clustercat' project.
+In addition, a c++ compiler is required for compiling, and **cmake** and **libboost-all-dev** for `clustercat` and `mgiza` projects.
 Most of the scripts in bitextor are written in Python.
 Because of this, it is necessary to also install Python 2.
 All these tools are available in most Unix-based operating systems repositories.

 Some external Python libraries should also be installed before starting the installation of bitextor: